USER MANUAL Thomonix SILENCE THOMSON

 The detergent and rinse aid dispensers are located on the inner part of the door: the detergent dispenser is on the right, and the rinse aid dispenser is on the left.

-2 Add the rinse aid unl the container is full.
+1 Rotate the dispenser cap anticlockwise and remove it.
+2 Add the rinse aid until the container is full.

 3 Replace the cap and turn it clockwise.